bureauofthefiscalservice/federalfinancialmanagement/index.md

     <div class="col-md-8">
         <h2 class="mt-0">Federal Financial Management (FM) Standard Data Elements</h2>
         <p>
             Treasury’s Office of Financial Innovation and Transformation (FIT) is soliciting feedback on the inventory of Federal Financial Management Standard Data Elements in order to improve their accuracy and clarity.
+This information will be used to determine what data elements are required in financial management systems in order to meet the Federal Financial Management System Requirements.
         </p>
         <!--<p>-->
         <!--Treasury’s Office of Financial Innovation and Transformation (FIT) is the Line of Business (LoB) Managing-->